fullcalendar/fullcalendar-docs/_docs-v5/upgrading-from-v4.md

 ```

 When using the scheduler bundle, you don't need to include both the standard bundle <strong>AND</strong> the scheduler bundle.
 The scheduler bundle already <strong>INCLUDES</strong> the standard plugins.

+## Better Printer-Friendly Rendering

+Rendering for print has been greatly improved, especially for timeline view ([#4813](https://github.com/fullcalendar/fullcalendar/issues/4813)).
+You must use the new `@fullcalendar/adaptive` plugin, which conditionally renders the calendar when the user clicks Print/Print-Preview in their browser.
+This new plugin is a **premium plugin**.

+<a href='print' class='more-link'>Learn more about rendering for print</a>

 ## Toolbar